2002 Major League Baseball postseason: (2) Oakland Athletics vs. (3) Minnesota Twins

 This was the first postseason meeting between the Twins and Athletics.
 The Twins defeated the Athletics in five games to return to the ALCS for the first time since 1991.

 In Game 1, the Twins prevailed in an offensive slugfest.
 In Game 2, the A's offense got the best of Twins' starter Joe Mays as they prevailed in a blowout win to even the series headed to Minneapolis.
 In Game 3, the Athletics won 6–3 to take the series lead, thanks to home runs from Ray Durham, Scott Hatteberg, Terrance Long, and Jermaine Dye respectively.
 In Game 4, Eric Milton pitched seven solid innings as the Twins blew out the Athletics to force a decisive fifth game back in Oakland.
 In Game 5, with the Twins leading 5–1 and one out away from advancing, the Athletics mounted a furious comeback as Mark Ellis hit a three-run homer to cut the Twins’ lead to one.
 However, the Athletics fouled out to end the series two batters later.
+This was the first playoff series won by the Twins since the 1991 World Series.

 Both teams would meet again in the ALDS in 2006, which the Athletics won in a sweep.